huanhoahongso3-collab/NoMonsterPlugin/README.md

 ### /nomonster

-enable or disable the plugin for all worlds or a single worlds
+enable or disable the plugin for all worlds or a single world

 #### usage